Famous People With Schizophrenia Spectrum Disorder

 Lionel Aldridge

 Aldridge was an American football player with the Green Bay Packers and San Diego Chargers.
 He won three world championships before retiring to work as a sports analyst.
 It was during this time that he began presenting symptoms of paranoid schizophrenia that sidelined his career in his early 30s.
 After fully committing to a treatment program, Lionel became an advocate for the homeless (he was homeless for a time) and the mentally ill.
 He served as a board member for the Mental Health Association of Milwaukee and was a speaker for the National Alliance on Mental Illness (NAMI).
-He died at 56 of congestive heart failure.
+He died at 56 of congestive heart.

 John Nash Jr.

 John Nash Jr. was a Nobel Prize-winning mathematician whose life was portrayed in the film A Beautiful Mind.
 Nash struggled with schizophrenia throughout his adult life but continued to make significant contributions to mathematics.
-Shortly after his sudden death in a car accident, the Washington Post published an interview with Nash's biographer, Sylvia Nasar, who spoke about Nash’s experiences with schizophrenia, how he overcame the mental illness later in life, and how he cared for his son John, who was also diagnosed with schizophrenia at 15.
+Shortly after his sudden death in a car accident, The Washington Postpublished an interview with Nash's biographer, Sylvia Nasar, who spoke about Nash’s experiences with schizophrenia, how he overcame the mental illness later in life, and how he cared for his son John, who was also diagnosed with schizophrenia at 15.

 Eduard Einstein